 6.2 Civil defence

-Civil defence is a set of preparations, measures, activities and civilian capabilities in peace, crisis, a state of emergency and war, which supports and complements the military defence of the country, ensures continuity of government, and provides support to the Slovenian Armed Forces, which all contributes to the resilience and preparedness of the Republic of Slovenia, as well as to the supply, protection and survival of the population.
+Civil defence is a set of preparations, measures, activities and civilian capabilities in peace, crisis, a state of emergency and war, which supports and complements the military defence of the country, ensures continuous functioning of the authorities, and provides support to the Slovenian Armed Forces, which all contributes to the resilience and preparedness of the Republic of Slovenia, as well as to the supply, protection and survival of the population.

 Civil defence tasks are carried out by state bodies, companies, institutes and other organizations, local self-government bodies, and other entities carrying out activities relevant to defence.